OrderLab/xinda/docs/DEV.md

 Suppose we want to support a new system named `DummySys`.
 At least the following modules should be adapted:

 * DummySys.py: we should create a new DummySys class inherited from [TestSystem](../xinda/systems/TestSystem.py).
 In this class, we need to implement functions to initilize the system/benchmark/fault injection tool, run the benchmark, inject faults, collect logs, and gracefully shutdown eveything.
-It is not hard to implement these functions, as we have already provided a lot of examples in existing systems, including [Cassandra](../xinda/systems/cassandra.py), [HBase](../xinda/systems/hbase.py), [CRDB](../xinda/systems/crdb.py), [etcd](../xinda/systems/etcd.py), [Hadoop](../xinda/systems/mapred.py), and [Kafka](../xinda/systems/kafka.py)
+We have already provided a few examples in implementing existing systems, including [Cassandra](../xinda/systems/cassandra.py), [HBase](../xinda/systems/hbase.py), [CRDB](../xinda/systems/crdb.py), [etcd](../xinda/systems/etcd.py), [Hadoop](../xinda/systems/mapred.py), and [Kafka](../xinda/systems/kafka.py)

 *  [tools/](../tools/) and [Tool](../xinda/configs/tool.py): update binaries (if needed) of the new system.
 We also need to add a workable  `docker-compose` file under `tools/docker-DummySys`, similar to what we have done for [docker-hbase](../tools/docker-hbase/), [docker-etcd](../tools/docker-etcd/), etc.

-*  [main.py](../main.py): create an instance of the new system and pass all configurations to it in the main function
+*  [main.py](../main.py): create an instance of the new system with all configuration flags in the main function

-* [container.yaml](../xinda/systems/container.yaml): add the new system container names to the container list
+* [container.yaml](../xinda/systems/container.yaml): add the new system container names to the container list for sanity checks